 Sound silly?
 It’s true.
 You need this brush in your life and you can get it off Amazon.
 It’s under $10 and makes such a difference.
-You can also find this at places like CVS and Bed Bath and Beyond – just make sure you’re getting the Wet Brush Pro, not the regular Wet Brush.
-It sounds similar but trust me, the Wet Brush Pro is infinitely better.
+I’ve never bought a more expensive brush and honestly, can’t justify it.

 Never skip a heat protectant.

 Every time I style my hair with heat, I make sure I spray on a heat protectant about 10-15 minutes beforehand.
 When I’m traveling and have forgotten heat protectant, I cringe with every strand that I curl!
 I just can’t help but envision my hair not being protected fully.
 I don’t really think that it makes much of a difference the product that you use.
 Just use something.
 I love this heat protectant from Briogeo – this was one of my Sephora discoveries that I’ve really ended up loving.
 I’m a repeat purchaser on this one!
 Briogeo is a safer brand too!